Truce Arts

 What is the Olympic Truce?

-A historic and core part of the Olympic and Paralympic Games is for competing countries to agree and sign-up to a period of Truce during the Games.
+A historic and core part of the Olympic and Paralympic Games was for competing countries to agree and sign-up to a period of Truce during the Games.

 About the project

-A New Direction and the Creative Intelligence Agency are using this idea as a stimulus for Truce Arts, an Arts Council England, National Lottery funded project through Grants for the Arts.
+A New Direction and the Creative Intelligence Agency used this idea as a stimulus for Truce Arts, an Arts Council England, National Lottery funded project through Grants for the Arts.

-Young people have been working alongside professional artists Janette Parris, Grennan & Sperandio and Soda to produce digital artworks that express the values of Truce in everyday life.
-These are being profiled online via the Truce Arts online gallery – www.trucearts.org
+Young people worked alongside professional artists Janette Parris, Grennan & Sperandio and Soda to produce digital artworks that express the values of Truce in everyday life.
+These were profiled online via the Truce Arts online gallery – www.trucearts.org

 You can get involved too

-Young people from across London and beyond, are also invited to contribute their own digital artwork (photography, film or animation), via the online gallery www.trucearts.org, and work submitted by the deadlines* will be compiled together for showing on Live Site screens over the summer.
+Young people from across London and beyond, were invited to contribute their own digital artwork (photography, film or animation), via the online gallery www.trucearts.org, and work submitted by the deadlines were presented on Live Site screens over last summer.

 Teachers Resource Pack